Guilbeault, Poilievre point fingers over Senate pressure to pass farm fuel bill

 'Walked the talk': Canadian peace activist killed in Hamas attack remembered

-The close friend of a Canadian peace activist who was killed during Hamas’s October 7 attacks on Israel is being remembered as someone who “walked the talk” and knew how to connect with people of diverse experiences.
+The close friend of a Canadian peace activist who was killed during Hamas’s October 7 attacks on Israel is being remembered as someone who “walked the talk."

 -